#6Degrees of Separation From Tomorrow and Tomorrow and Tomorrow to Beach Read

 Each of Irene’s children carries the events of their childhood throughout their lives, played out against a backdrop of great change – new opportunities emerge for women, but social problems continue to hold many back.
 Headstrong Belinda becomes a successful filmmaker, but struggles to deal with her own family drama as her younger siblings are haunted by the past.

-1. His Bloody Project by Graeme Macrae Burnet – The year is 1869.
+The year is 1869.
 A brutal triple murder in a remote community in the Scottish Highlands leads to the arrest of a young man by the name of Roderick Macrae.